 Zoom for learning and teaching

-- Zoom can be used for synchronous teaching sessions and workshops etc. Build and pre-record content in Re:View and Moodle so that your online teaching sessions in Zoom are focused and engaging.
+- Zoom can be used for fully online and hybrid teaching sessions.
+Build and pre-record content in Re:View and Moodle so that your online teaching sessions in Zoom are focused and engaging.
 We do not recommend simply mirroring a traditional one or two-hour lecture in a Zoom meeting.

 - Control the meeting set-up by enabling waiting rooms, muting participants upon entry and setting a meeting passcode.